winni2k/cDNA_primer/README.md

 * *tofu_wrap.py* is a wrapper around *pbtranscript.py* that automatically divides input into different size bins, runs clustering on the individual bins and combines them later, reducing unnecessary memory usage & runtime
 * Support for "--fasta_fofn" input; also using multi-core for generating .bax.h5.fasta files for speedup
 * Support for collapsing redundant transcripts based on alignment SAM file
+* "fusion_finder.py" is a script for finding fusion transcripts from an aligned sorted SAM file
 * Minor changes to better support SMRTAnalysis 2.3 framework